 Here are two pronoun worksheets for elementary and middle school grades.
 They will cover recognition of pronouns and their various functions under the grammatical rules.
-Students will recognize which form of a pronoun should be used in different sentences.
+Students can identify which form of a pronoun should be used in different sentences.

 - Mom drove _____ to school today.